cosmos72/schemesh/doc/schemesh_as_library.md

 ## Loading schemesh as a library from plain Chez Scheme

 Works at least on Linux.<br/>
-Instructions to compile C shared library below may differ on other systems.
+On other systems, the commands for compiling a C shared library may differ.

 First, download schemesh following the [build instructions](../README.md#build-instructions) for your system.<br/>
 For example, on Debian Linux one would do: